-Clause 2.6 includes a promise from the worker that he is entitled to work in the UK, but this does not change the fact that the onus is on the company to have checked the worker’s papers and established that he has a right to work here or there can be very harsh fines for engaging illegal workers.
-Technically these rules do not apply to “workers”, but immigration officers may not distinguish between employees and workers, so compliance as if they were employees is a better precaution.
+Clause 2.6 includes a promise from the worker that he can work in the UK, but this does not change the fact that the onus is on the company to check the worker’s papers and establish that he has a right to work here.
+There are very harsh fines for engaging illegal workers.
+Technically, these rules do not apply to “workers”, but immigration officers may not distinguish between employees and workers, so compliance as if they were employees is a better precaution.

-7. Holidays – Full time workers have a minimum entitlement to 5.6 weeks’ paid holiday, just like employees do under employment law (under the Working Time Regulations 1998).
+Full time workers have a minimum entitlement to 5.6 weeks’ paid holiday, just like employees do under employment law (under the Working Time Regulations 1998).
 Effectively workers accrue holiday hours at the rate of 12.07% of the hours worked (based on 5.6 weeks divided by 46.4 weeks – the latter is 52 weeks less 5.6 weeks).
-The way this clause is set up means that at the end of an assignment you will then pay the worker for the accrued holiday in addition to his pay (unless it was taken during the assignment) – see regulation 14 of the Working Time Regulations 1998 in this regard.
+The way we have set up this clause means that at the end of an assignment you will then pay the worker for the accrued holiday in addition to his pay (unless he took it during the assignment).
+See regulation 14 of the Working Time Regulations 1998 in this regard.

-To complicate things further, where someone does not have normal working hours (which may be likely for a zero hours worker), their holiday pay per hour is calculated based on their average weekly remuneration in the twelve weeks prior to the date of their holiday (see section 224 of the Employment Rights Act 1996).
+To complicate things further, where someone does not have normal working hours (which may be likely for a zero hours worker), you calculate their holiday pay per hour from their average weekly remuneration in the twelve weeks prior to the date of their holiday (see section 224 of the Employment Rights Act 1996).
 If the worker does have normal working hours during a relevant assignment and their remuneration includes variable elements such as guaranteed overtime and commission, these will have to be reflected in holiday pay.

-9. Sick pay – We have presumed that you do not wish to offer company sick pay at an amount in excess of the statutory minimum (SSP) entitlement.
+We have presumed that you do not wish to offer company sick pay that exceeds the statutory minimum (SSP) entitlement.
 To go beyond just paying SSP may be to start to treat the worker as an employee.